The threat of occupational lead exposure in the workplace has existed for as long as people have been working in the construction industry.

-Today, lead remains a valuable, yet hazardous metal in manufacturing and construction industry.
+Today, lead remains a valuable, yet hazardous metal in the manufacturing and construction industry.
 Although the potential health consequences are well-established, many construction workers are still not as well protected as they should be.

 OSHA estimates that 838,000 workers in construction and a further 804,000 workers in general industry are at risk of being exposed to lead.
 The severity of the adverse effects of lead exposure to health varies, depending on exposure levels and duration.

 Tasks That May Expose Workers To Lead

 Lead in many construction sites will particularly be found in demolition, removal, salvage, renovation, encapsulating, and clean-up.
 If workers are not properly protected, exposure to lead can pose a serious health risk to them.
 Even low-level exposure to lead accumulates with time and may lead to serious health problems.
 Exposure can take place in a number of ways: workers can inhale lead fumes or dust, ingest lead through contaminated hands or collect lead on skin, clothes, hair, tools and vehicles and consequently carry it home with them.

 The following tasks are considered trigger tasks as they can expose employees to extreme amounts of lead.
 Tasks such as: painting, building renovation, plumbing, soldering, demolition and bridge work.
 Others include battery manufacturing, radiator repair, and ceramic work.

 To avoid and protect against lead exposure, OSHA provides guidelines as follows:

 - Employers must post well illuminated signs in each work area where the Permitted Exposure Limit (PEL) is exceeded (29 CFR Part 1926.62(m)).
 These signs must be cleaned as necessary to ensure legibility.